 - Whatever you do, don’t sit in front of your light source.
 Mrs. Temima Gass, who helps small business owners gain control of their operations through her company Uncommon Strategy, explains why placement matters.
 “If you sit in front of the window, your whole face falls into shadow,” she says.
 “No one can see you clearly that way.
 You want your light source to either face you or be a little off to either side.”

 GREAT.
-BUT NOT ALL ZOOM MEETINGS TAKE PLACE IN THE MIDDLF OF THE DAY.
-HOW DO I SET UP PERFECT LIGHTING AT NIGHT?
+BUT NOT ALL ZOOM MEETINGS TAKE PLACE IN THE MIDDLE OF THE DAY.

 Achieving a great lighting setup for nighttime Zoom meetings is definitely trickier.
 And it might involve buying a couple of light bulbs.